 - How much has your eyesight interfered with your life in general? “

 LASAE191 / LASAF191 / LASAG191 / LASAH191 / LAS3B191 (medical interview, in Dutch);

 LASAE192 / LASAF192 / LASAG192 / LASAH192 (medical interview, in Dutch)

 LASAE191 / LASAF191 / LASAG191 / LASAH191 / LAS3B191

 ¹ More information about the LASA data collection waves is available here.

 Me=data collected in medical interview

 Van Nispen et al. (2010) assessed the psychometric quality of the VCM1 and the feasibility in a community-based sample:

 - van Nispen RMA, Knol DL, Mokkink LB, Comijs HC, Deeg DJH, van Rens GHMB.
-Vision-related quality of life Core Measure (VCM1) showed low-impact differential item functioning between groups with different groups with different administration modes.
+Vision-related quality of life Core Measure (VCM1) showed low-impact differential item functioning between groups with different administration modes.
 Journal of Clinical Epidemiology.2010;63:1232-1241.

 Van der Aa (2015) used the VAS score and the Snellen visual acuity score to select LASA-respondents with normal vision (to compare with visually impaired older adults originating from outpatient low vision rehabilitation centers).